 This painting course covers all the aspects of the Gelli™ Plate Printing; from playing around and creating wonderful backgrounds to working out the results with various mixed media techniques.
 To make it extra fun we work with botanical items during this class.

 Like in all my other courses, you have a lifetime access to this class and you can watch the video lessons when and where you want.
 The class is completely self-paced.
 You’ll receive a downloadable workbook that you can use as a reference guide.
+This and all other classes are available at my school: Brave Art Academy.

 By the end of the class you will be able to use all the basic techniques for Gelli plate printing.
 Also you can vary in options of stamping, stencilling and using glazing medium.
 You will have a collection or series of your favourite botanical prints that you finished with various techniques, such as inks, pens and markers.